500 N. Market Street,

 Above the large stage was a mural representing ‘Science’ and on either side of the walls above the balcony were six different paintings representing themes such as ‘Music’, ‘Sculpture’, and ‘Beauty’.
 A Japanese garden formed the backdrop for the stage".

 It re-opened as a live performance venue on April 1, 2011.
+In May 2017 it was taken over by Live Nation.

 Just login to your account and subscribe to this theater